amihere/digital_qlc/new_questions.md

 ## parenthood_stage

-**Question:** Thanks so much for your patience {name}.
+**Question:** Thanks so much for your patience, {name}.
 Now let's talk about why you're here.
 What stage of parenthood are you?
 **Type:** choice
 **Options:** I'm a nursing mother
 **Next:** case parenthood_stage: I'm a nursing mother -> nursing_mother_concerns